Package Leaflet: Information for the User

 Blood count

 Before starting treatment with fingolimod, your doctor will confirm if you have enough white blood cells in your blood and may want to repeat the checks regularly.
-If you do not have enough white blood cells, you may need to stop treatment with this medication.
+If you do not have enough white blood cells, you may need to interrupt treatment with this medication.

 Cancer